 - A. Application.
 A completed application for an Administrative Land Disturbance Review shall be filed with Stormwater Authority.
 Approval must be obtained prior to the commencement of land-disturbing activity within limits for an Administrative Review defined above.
-The Administrative Land Disturbance Review Application package shall include: - (1) A completed Application Form with original signatures and contact information for all owners and applicants; - (2) One hard copy sketch plan (min.
+The Administrative Land Disturbance Review Application package shall be submitted electronically and via hand delivery or certified mail to the Stormwater Authority and shall include: - (1) A completed Application Form with original signatures and contact information for all owners and applicants; - (2) One electronic copy (compatible with the Town's GIS), and one hard copy sketch plan (min.
 8.5" x11" or as appropriate) that includes but is not necessarily limited to: - a.
 Existing site features, including structures, pavements, plantings, and stormwater management systems, etc. include the square footage of impervious areas and approximate grading with overland flow direction; - b.
 Proposed work including proposed stormwater management systems proposed grading with overland flow direction, square footage of impervious areas, and limits of disturbance; - c.
 Basic erosion and sedimentation controls (i.e., erosion control barrier and inlet protection devices where appropriate); - d.
-Proposed driveways and impervious areas graded to not drain to street; and - e.
+A table with the total square footage of pre and post development impervious area and disturbed (cleared) area.
+If available, the maximum allowed impervious area for the lot, square footage of impervious surface or land disturbance inside the 50 foot and 100 foot buffers to wetland, and 200 foot riverfront area must be provided as well; - e.
+Proposed driveways and impervious areas graded to not drain to street; and

+- f.
 Infiltration of new roof runoff (i.e. 1,500 sf of roof area requires 125 cf infiltration volume); - (3) Payment of the application and review fees. - B. Entry.
-Filing an application for a permit grants Stormwater Authority or its agent permission to enter the site to verify the information in the application and to inspect for compliance with permit conditions.

-C. Information requests.
+Filing an application for a permit grants Stormwater Authority or its agent permission to enter the site to verify the information in the application and to inspect for compliance with permit conditions. - C. Information requests.
 The applicant shall submit all additional information requested by the Stormwater Authority to issue a decision on the application.
 Resources for additional information that may be used or requested through the review may include the following: